arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Queries.md

-ArangoDB provides the `query` template string handler (or [template tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)) to make it easy to write an execute [AQL queries](../../../AQL/index.html) in your Foxx services:
+ArangoDB provides the `query` template string handler (or [template tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)) to make it easy to write and execute [AQL queries](../../../AQL/index.html) in your Foxx services:

 ```js